Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

 As the policies and assignments change in main repository the base files in this solution can be updated to match.

+## Why and when should you use EPAC to manage ALZ deployed policies

+EPAC can be used to manage Azure Policy deployed using ALZ Bicep or Terraform using the scenarios below.
+Some reasons you may want to switch to EPAC policy management include:

+- You have existing unmanaged policies in a brownfield environment that you want to deploy in the new ALZ environment.
+[Export the existing policies](extract-existing-policy-resources.md) and manage them with EPAC alongside the ALZ policy objects.
+- You have ALZ deployed in a non standard way e.g. multiple management group structures for testing, non-conventional management group structure.
+The default assignment structure provided by other ALZ deployment methods may not fit your strategy.
+- A team that is not responsible for infrastructure deployment e.g. a security team may want to deploy and manage policies.
+- You require features from policy not available in the ALZ deployments e.g. policy exemptions, documentation, assignment customization.
+- Non-compliance reporting and remediation task management.

+Instructions are provided below for integrating with Bicep and Terraform deployments.
 ## Scenarios

 There are two scenarios for integrating EPAC with ALZ.

-1. Existing Azure Landing Zone deployment and EPAC is to be used as the policy engine moving forward
+1. Existing Azure Landing Zone deployment and EPAC is to be used as the policy engine moving forward.
-2. Using EPAC to deploy and manage the Azure Landing Zone policies
+2. Using EPAC to deploy and manage the Azure Landing Zone policies.

 ## Scenario 1 - Existing Deployment